 APPLYING TO COLLEGE: GOING THROUGH THE ARCHWAY . . .

-I love looking through and wandering through archways and gates everywhere I travel, not just on college campuses.
+I have wandered through archways and gates everywhere I travel, not just on college campuses.
 These represent new vistas, new adventures.
-This is what the college experience should be about: personal discovery, not a brand name.
+And this is what the college experience should be about: personal discovery, not a brand name.

 You might not necessarily be hoping to attend a college or university with Gothic architecture -- but you do want new adventures and an enjoyable college or university experience.

-I have worked both as an admission officer at a major university and as a college counselor at several secondary schools.
+I have worked both as an admissions officer at a major university and as a college counselor on the secondary level.
 My extensive experience means that I have worked on what is referred to as "both sides of the desk" -- I have seen what works, and can use my knowledge to assist you.

 My approach to counseling is friendly, sensible, and practical.
 I cannot promise to "get you in" anywhere specific -- no counselor or consultant can absolutely give you a 100% guarantee of this -- but this is what I can do:

 - help you to create a realistic college list that you can be excited about

 - guide you in presenting yourself as an effective applicant